flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/05_takeoff-climb-cruise.md

         ![Radar panel](../assets/beginner-guide/takeoff-climb-cruise/Radar-small.png "Radar panel"){ loading=lazy align=right width=45%} <p style="color:yellow; font-size:18px;">TODO: update screenshot with new radar panel</p>

+??? note "Weather Radar Panel"
-        - Set Weather Radar to Sys 1 to show weather on ND<br/>
+    Set Weather Radar to Sys 1 to show weather on ND<p>
-        - Check if Predictive Windshear Alerts (PWS) is set to AUTO (should have been set to AUTO during TAXI)
+    Check if Predictive Windshear Alerts (PWS) is set to AUTO (should have been set to AUTO during TAXI)

 #### Entering Runway
 Before we start rolling, we visually check that no other aircraft is on final approach.
 We can also use TCAS on the ND to check for aircraft in the vicinity.

 If everything is clear, we release the parking brake and slowly roll onto the runway in the direction of takeoff and come to a stop on the runway's center line.

-There is also a *rolling start* where we would not stop but directly apply thrust for takeoff once we are straight on the runway.
-But, as a beginner, a full stop is recommended, so we can double-check everything.
+There is also a *rolling start,* where we would not stop but directly apply thrust for takeoff once we are straight on the runway.
+But, as a beginner, a full stop is recommended so we can double-check everything.

 When we reached our starting point, we stop and set the parking brakes.